polyaxon/polyaxon/site/docs/setup/deployment-strategies/index.md

 This is the simplest deployment strategy possible, it consists of deploying Polyaxon to a single Kubernetes cluster with one single node.
 This deployment strategy is mostly used for trying out Polyaxon Community Edition on a user's laptop with [minikube](https://github.com/kubernetes/minikube) or [microk8s](https://microk8s.io/).

-> If you are using Polyaxon cloud or Polyaxon EE, you can also turn your local laptop into a worker node using Polyaxon agent.
+> If you are using Polyaxon cloud or Polyaxon EE, you can also turn your local laptop into a worker node using Polyaxon Agent.
 By deploying Polyaxon agents to your laptop and your team members' laptops, you can use those agents for testing and running operations using your local GPU resources in case the main cluster is busy.

 ### Multi nodes deployment

 This is also a simple deployment option, and is generally enough for several teams.
-Polyaxon can deploy to any cluster and has no restrictions on the number of nodes, even for the open source version.
+Polyaxon can deploy to any cluster and has no restrictions on the number of nodes, even for the open-source version.

-Users can still leverage node management and scheduling to deploy and schedule different workload on different node types.
+Users can still leverage node management and scheduling to deploy and schedule different workloads on different node types.

 ### Multi-namespace deployment